 The best cells to use in in vitro glaucoma disease models are the retinal ganglion cells from the patients themselves.
 To make patient-derived retinal ganglion cells, we turn blood cells into induced pluripotent stem cells and then stimulate these cells to develop into three-dimensional tissue cultures which resemble the retina.
 We recently succeeded in generating these retinal organoids which contain retinal ganglion cells.
 Efforts are now directed towards further maturation and isolation of the retinal ganglion cells.
 As soon as well-differentiated retinal ganglion cells are available, we will use them in our in vitro glaucoma models in the other research projects.

 Aim: to develop personalized medicine based on analysis of patient biomaterial and in vitro disease models.

-With the use of glaucoma biomarkers as well as patient-derived retinal ganglion cells in the glaucoma models we will measure patients’ sensitivity to specific glaucoma risk factors and, importantly, to screen for drugs that protect the nerve cells of this patient.
-Moreover, the generation of human retinal ganglion cells will also enable us to start research on transplantation of retinal ganglion cells and regenerating the optic nerve.
-Finally we can start working on a real cure for glaucoma, restoring the vision that has been lost.
+With the use of glaucoma biomarkers as well as patient-derived retinal ganglion cells and in vitro in glaucoma modeling, we will measure patients’ sensitivity to specific glaucoma risk factors and, importantly, to screen for drugs that protect the nerve cells of this patient.
+Moreover, the generation of human retinal ganglion cells will also enable us to start research on transplantation of retinal ganglion cells and regeneration of the optic nerve.
+So finally, we can start working on a real cure for glaucoma, restoring the vision that has been lost.